Latest news

 New project on consumer protection in debt collection

-Together with Karin Sein (University of Tallinn), Peter Rott has acquired funding for a project on consumer protection in debt collection from the Baltic University Office.
-In September 2024, academics and practitioners from the three Baltic states and Germany will initially exchange experiences and discuss a suitable legal framework and its implementation in practice at a workshop in Tallinn.
+Peter Rott, together with Karin Sein (University of Tallinn), has secured funding from the Baltic University Office for a project on consumer protection in debt collection.
+In September 2024, academics and practitioners from the three Baltic states and Germany will initially come together – notably at a workshop in Tallinn – to exchange experiences and discuss a suitable legal framework and its practical implementation.

 May 2024

-Special issue on the implementation of the Directive on representative actions
+Special issue on the implementation of the Collective Redress Directive

-In May, a special issue of the Revue européenne de droit de la consommation (REDC) was published, edited by Peter Rott and Jeroen de Ceuster (Univ.
-Ghent).
-Contributions were published on the international workshop "Implementation of the Representative Actions Directive", which the department organised in June 2023 with the support of the publisher Larcier.
+In May, a special issue of the Revue européenne de droit de la consommation (REDC) was published, edited by Peter Rott and Jeroen de Ceuster (University of Ghent).
+It featured articles on the international workshop ‘Implementation of the Representative Actions Directive’, which the department had organised in June 2023 with the support of the publisher Larcier.

-In May, Jacob Schwartz, LL.M., successfully completed his doctoral project on "Non-contractual liability for self-driving vehicles" at the Chair of Civil Law, Commercial and Business Law and Information Law.
+In May, the doctoral research project by Jacob Schwartz, LL.M., on the topic of ‘Non-contractual liability for self-driving vehicles’ was successfully completed at the chair of Civil Law, Commercial and Economic Law, and Information Law.

 March 2024